Lowering the scale of Pati-Salam breaking through seesaw mixing: Introduction

 Interestingly, the introduction of new physics to break the down-isospin mass degeneracy can further modify the meson decay rates and hence also the limits on the PS breaking scale.
 Ordinarily the PS breaking limits vary between $\mathcal{O}(100-1000)$ TeV.
 However these mixing effects can reduce these limits down to $\mathcal{O}(10-100)$ TeV.
 Lower PS limits are of obvious interest as they allow for potential experimental probes of these models at scales lower than previously anticipated.

 Additionally there has been a recent resurgence in interest in low-scale PS models as the leptoquarks predicted by the theory are promising candidates as explanations of anomalies in low-energy flavour-physics experiments~\cite{Aaij:2015yra,Aaij:2017vbb,Aaij:2014ora,Aaij:2019wad}.
 The vector leptoquark $X_\mu$ itself is an attractive candidate to explain a portion of these anomalies.
 However, this requires a mass around $\Lambda \simeq 30$ TeV~\cite{Heeck:2018ntp} which is na\"ively ruled out from rare meson-decay experiments.
-Modifications to the PS gauge group itself have been proposed~\cite{DiLuzio:2017vat,Calibbi:2017qbu,Bordone:2017bld} in order to allow for lighter masses of $X_\mu$ by modifying the gauge coupling to the different generations.
+Modifications to the PS gauge group itself have been proposed~\cite{DiLuzio:2017vat,Calibbi:2017qbu,Bordone:2017bld} in order to allow for lighter masses of $X_\mu$ by modifying the gauge coupling to the different generations or by embedding the theory in a Randall-Sundrum background allowing for PS breaking in the TeV range~\cite{Blanke:2018sro}.
 Alternatively the scalar leptoquark content of the theory has been considered as a candidate to explain the anomalies~\cite{Heeck:2018ntp} in the standard PS scenario, by assuming some scalars develop significantly smaller masses than the PS breaking scale.
 This potentially leads to a hierarchy problem.

 The use of charged-lepton mixing in order to both break the down-isospin mass degeneracy and reduce the allowed scale of PS breaking has already been considered in the context of the B anomalies for a specific model~\cite{Balaji:2018zna,Balaji:2019kwe} .
 The aim of this paper is to thoroughly analyse which PS multiplets are viable candidates in breaking the aforementioned mass degeneracy, and to evaluate the requirements on the couplings introduced in each case such that this also leads to lower experimentally allowed PS breaking scales.
 Therefore while we are motivated by different appealing reasons for low-scale PS, we will only focus on the requirements such that a reduction in the limits occurs.